 Click here to view our available properties

 Fitzrovia is conveniently located in Central London in the Borough of Camden, just a short journey from London’s world-famous West End district.
 It is north of Oxford Street and south of Euston Road, with east and west borders at Great Portland Street and Tottenham Court Road.
-It is made up of impressive Stucco townhouses and mansions blocks, as well as modern residential developments and lots of bars and restaurants.
+Fitzrovia is an affluent neighbourhood made up of impressive Stucco townhouses and mansions blocks, as well as modern residential developments and lots of bars and restaurants.

 The History of Fitzrovia

 So, what was Fitzrovia named after?
-Fitzrovia allegedly takes its name from the Fitzroy Tavern, a public house situated on the corner of Windmill Street and Charlotte Street, made infamous by the patrons who frequented it, such as George Orwell, Dylan Thomas and Quentin Crisp.
+Fitzrovia allegedly takes its name from the Fitzroy Tavern, a public house situated on the corner of Windmill Street and Charlotte Street.
+It was made famous by the patrons who frequented it, such as George Orwell, Dylan Thomas, and Quentin Crisp.
 The Fitzroy Tavern was named after Charles Fitzroy who developed much of the area in the mid-18th century.

-In 1966, the BT Tower opened, at the time famous for being the tallest building in London, with a revolving restaurant at the top and panoramic views of the capital city below.
+In 1966, the BT Tower opened – which at the time was famous for being the tallest building in London - with a revolving restaurant at the top and panoramic views of the capital city below.
 Between 1970 and 1990 Fitzrovia began to see an influx of media outfits; today it is a hub of creativity.

 Living in Fitzrovia